salehere/node-analytics/README.md

 #### Client

 The client script **node-analytics-client.js** must be included on the served webpage beneath the [socket.io](http://socket.io/) client script.
+Specify the client JS directory `client_dir` as an option and the file will be automatically copied, or disable this behaviour by `client_copy: false`.

 ```html
 <script type='text/javascript' src="https://cdn.socket.io/socket.io-1.4.5.js"></script>